stefan-vlad/test-avr-dd/README.md

 ### 1.2 Summary

 This project shows how to configure the ADC peripheral to execute conversions every time a certain event happens.
 In this specific example, the RTC overflow (at 500 ms) is used as event generator.
-Every time a conversion cycle is triggered, the on-board LED is toggled to signal the end of a conversion.<br>
+Every time a conversion cycle is triggered, the on-board LED is toggled to signal the end of a conversion.<br><br>
 [Back to top](#analog-to-digital-convertor-adc-in-five-different-modes-using-avr64dd32-microcontroller)<br>

 ## 2. Free Running